witlox/horao/docs/Architecture.md

 # Distribution pattern
-In order to aggregate the lower level resources into a logical infrastructure, we assume that any instance of HORAO will have all information eventually.
-We will leverage CRDTs to ensure consistency across all instances of HORAO.
-For the data center resources we will use fractionally-indexed arrays, for the logical infrastructure we will use a Multi-Value Map.
+In order to aggregate the lower level resources into a logical infrastructure, we assume that any instance of `HORAO` will have all information eventually.
+We will leverage CRDTs to ensure consistency across all instances of `HORAO`.
+The main CRDT datastructure we leverage is Last-Writer-Wins Map (LWWMap).
+The LWWMap internally uses Last-Writer-Wins register (LWWRegister) to ensure consistent key-value pairs.
+The internal synchronization mechanism of the CRDTs is based on a Lamport Logical Clock, this clock uses a vector based on unix timestamps to ensure that the order of operations is consistent across all instances.
+When running multiple instances of `HORAO` we will synchronize the state of the CRDTs using the API.
+Because we are using an actual clock, it is important to ensure that the clocks are synchronized across all instances.
+We recommend to use NTP to synchronize the clocks, and if needed one can set an allowed clock-offset.

 ## Synchronization and backup
 Because of the nature of the design, split-brain situations should not exist.
-We will synchronize state via a gossip protocol (over websockets in starlette).
+We will synchronize state via the `HORAO` API (over websockets in starlette).
 Persistent storage will be provided by a key-value database (Redis).

 # Design assumptions